Russia strikes cities from east to west in Ukraine ahead of key Zelenskyy meetings in US

 At least six strikes damaged civilian infrastructure in the Slobidskyi district of Kharkiv, said regional Governor Oleh Syniehubov.
 The city’s mayor added that two people had been hospitalized.

 At least 10 people were injured and at least one person was rescued from under rubble in Cherkasy, in central Ukraine, according to Ihor Klymenko, minister of internal affairs of Ukraine.
-Up to 23 people may still be buried under rubble, said Cherkasy regional Governor Ihor Taburets.
+As many as 23 people were feared buried in rubble from damaged buildings that included a hotel, said Cherkasy regional Governor Ihor Taburets.
 Rescue services were working to clear the debris.

 An industrial zone was hit in the western region of Lviv, damaging buildings and starting a fire, but no information on casualties was immediately available, Klymenko added.